otazelaar/NYTBooksApplication/README.md

 - Learn information such as:
   - Author
   - Description
+  - Weeks on best seller list

 - Search lists using category chips to see lists
+- Search for a specific book within the category list

 # Features
 - Light & dark Mode to match your system preferences